FREE EMERGENCY CONSULTATION 24/7

 Theft Attorney in Pennsylvania

-Theft is one of the most common crimes in the world, but that does not the penalties for it are any less severe.
-Punishment for theft in Pennsylvania depends on the type of theft and the amount stolen, but penalties can be as severe as 20 years in prison in some cases.
+Theft is one of the most common crimes in the world, but penalties for it aren’t any less severe.
+Depending on the type of theft and the amount stolen, penalties can result in up to 20 years in prison.
 Building a solid defense to theft charges means knowing the law and acting quickly.

 If you are facing theft charges in the Pennsylvania area, call Brian Manchester, an experienced theft defense attorney in Pennsylvania.
 Call today.
 It is important to start working on your defense right away.